Souvik-0612/Bridge/system_notes.md

   - We can open light, and rarely with 4 cards.
   - Count *Cansino points*, Open if (HCP + number of !s=15)
   - No Bergen Raises.
 1M-3!c and 1M-3!d are invitational hands with long minors.
-  - 2!c, Drury, 3+ cards, 9-12 HCP
+  - 2!c, Drury, 3+ cards, 9-11 HCP
   - 2!d,  Drury 4+ cards.
-9-12 HCP
+9-11 HCP
   - 1NT can be 6-11 pts, but never with 3 card support for partner.
 Note the slightly increased point range because of the possibility of weakish openings.
-Those must go through Drury

 ### 1m  openings and raises